Marlow branch line: Partial closure

 Part of the original reason for the line, connecting High Wycombe to London, was removed by the opening in 1906 of the Great Western and Great Central Joint Railway which provided direct connections from High Wycombe via Gerrards Cross to London Paddington and the then-new London Marylebone.
 The Marylebone route, with minor alterations, forms the present-day Chiltern Main Line.
 The newer line took most of the traffic between High Wycombe and London away from the Bourne End route.
 In July 1962 the steam locomotive was replaced with a Diesel multiple unit.
 The service was gradually cut back through to 1969, by which time Marlow station had been demolished and replaced by a smaller one on the site of the former goods yard.
 Loudwater and Wooburn Green lost their ticket offices, Loudwater had been reduced to a single track halt and Cookham lost its passing loop.

 Finally, on 2 May 1970 the stretch of line from Bourne End to High Wycombe was closed to passengers after the Minister of Transport at the time refused to grant the British Railways Board £60,000 to keep the line open from Bourne End to High Wycombe.
 As a result of this, the intermediate stations at Wooburn Green and Loudwater had no services and closed.

-Replacement bus services on the Bourne End to High Wycombe section are provided by Arriva Shires & Essex service 37 and 35.

 During the 1970s and 1980s, much of the land occupied by the old line was sold off and a number of buildings were built on the path of the old railway.
 Five of its seven bridges were demolished, namely: Gordon Road; the access to the former E Gomme (G Plan furniture) factory where the track is now a road into a housing estate which replaced the factory; the A40 at Spring Gardens; Bassetsbury Lane; and Spring Lane.
 The bridge over Bowden Lane (now a footpath at this point) remains, and at the bottom of Abbey Barn Lane the bridge continues to carry the road over the site of the old line.
 To prevent future incursion, the path of the line through Bourne End, Wooburn Green, Loudwater and the Wycombe Marsh area of Wycombe is listed in the local plan, as set aside as a footpath/cycle route or bus route.
 Loudwater Station and goods yard, together with Bourne End coal yard siding, are now industrial and office units.